 As the years have gone by and my passion for nutrition and healthy living has blossomed, many turning points have really made a difference in my journey.
 And learning how to ferment is one of them!
 For a long time, I knew that cultured foods were important and that fermenting could be done at home, but I just didn’t know where to start.
 Enter: water kefir!

-So I read Sandor Katz’ book Wild Fermentation, and it totally opened my eyes to how easy fermenting at home really is!
+So I read Sandor Katz’s book Wild Fermentation, and it totally opened my eyes to how easy fermenting at home really is!
 I also read The Body Ecology Diet by Donna Gates which changed my life.
-(I was healing from a Candida overgrowth at the time.)
+(It really helped, since I was healing from a Candida overgrowth at the time.)
 I HIGHLY recommend both books!

 Before starting to ferment at home, traditional dairy yogurt was kind of out of the question for me.
 I was relying on my daily dose of probiotics to get what I needed.
 But as with all supplementation, it’s important to realize that their purpose is just that… to supplement the diet and not replace.
 As I slowly started fermenting my own veggies, my curiosity led me to purchase a starter kit to make my own probiotic-rich kefir drinks at home.
-I got mine HERE but Body Ecology also has an amazing Kefir Starter Kit that uses packets instead of keeping grains.
+I got mine online, but Body Ecology also has an amazing Kefir Starter Kit that uses packets instead of keeping grains.
 Both are great options!

 Alternatively, if you have a friend who is already making water kefir, just ask him or her for some grains!
 The little babies multiply so you will be able to give some away to your family and friends.
 When I went traveling, I picked up some grains from a friend in Thailand and took them with me to Bali.
 The coconuts there make the perfect kefir, so I had plenty of probiotics with me everywhere I went.
 I was in heaven!